bigbugbb/MSD/MSD-mapred/README.md

 MSD
 ===

-Make the year prediction with Naive Bayes and SVM based on the MSD from Amazon PDS
+Make year prediction with Naive Bayes model trained from the Millon Song Dataset located in Amazon PDS.